What are Operating Expenses?

 Operating Expenses (OpEx) represent the indirect costs incurred by a business to continue running its day-to-day operations.
 While not directly tied to the revenue generated from the products/services, operating expenses are an essential part of a company’s core operations.

-Unique to operating expenses, the majority of costs classified as OpEx are fixed costs, which means they are NOT directly linked to revenue.
-Instead, OpEx remains relatively constant regardless of production volume.
+Unique to operating expenses, most costs classified as OpEx are fixed costs, which means they are not directly linked to revenue.

 For example, the rent expense for an office is stated on the contract with the building landlord and does not fluctuate based on revenue performance.

-Note that not all OpEx are fixed costs, as an item like office supplies can be viewed as more of a variable cost since more purchases would be made if production levels were higher.
+However, note that not all OpEx are fixed costs, as an item like office supplies can be viewed as more of a variable cost since more purchases would be made if production levels were higher.

-OpEx Examples |
+OpEx Examples

-Operating Expenses on Income Statement Example
+How to Find Operating Expenses on Income Statement

 On the income statement, the section for operating expenses can be found below gross profit and above operating income (EBIT).